Advice for Humanitarian Workers

 - Mosquito-borne Infection

 - Food/Water-borne Infection

 If you wish to lend assistance as a humanitarian worker, you should approach a professional aid organisation or charity for information and guidance on ways you can help.
 Even if you mean well, you may do more harm than good, and place yourself and others at risk if you travel to a disaster area independently without adequate preparation, training or support.

 Travel, safety and security is likely to be disrupted following a disaster.
-You should consult the Foreign and Commonwealth Office website for the latest up to date advice including travel restrictions.
+You should consult the Foreign, Commonwealth and Development Office website for the latest up to date advice including travel restrictions.

 It is strongly recommended that all humanitarian workers obtain comprehensive travel insurance, which includes evacuation and repatriation benefits, before travel.
 Be aware that your travel insurance will become invalid if you travel to a country against the advice of the Foreign and Commonwealth Office.

 The nature of humanitarian work places you at greater risk than with other types of travel as you may face greater hazards and health risks because of flooding, unstable buildings, debris, lack of electricity, water, sanitation, health facilities and law enforcement.

 You should ideally be in good physical and mental health to undertake humanitarian work.
 A health check from your GP or organisations occupational health adviser is advisable to ensure that you are fit for the demands of the deployment.
 It may also be of benefit for you to have a dental check-up before leaving if likely to be overseas for a prolonged period of time.

 If you are pregnant or have a chronic health condition such as diabetes or a heart problem, there may be other more suitable ways to help rather than travelling to the disaster area which may place your health at greater risk.

 If you are planning on travelling to an affected area, you should be relatively self-sufficient and ensure you are well equipped with the following: